Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 We will build a simple color picker control, we will:

-- Create a single componente that edit a single color componente.
+- Create a single component that edit a single color.
-- A custom component that will group three single color componentes.
+- Create a custom component that will group three single color components.
-- A colorBrowser that will display the color it self.
+- Create a component that will display the color it self.
-- A colorPicker that will group all this components.
+- Use all these components in our root component.

 # Step By Step Guide

-- This example takes as starting point _00-scratch-typescript_, let's copy the project and execute an _npm install_
+- This example takes as starting point the project we created in _00-boiler-typescript_, let's copy the project and execute an _npm install_ in there:

 ```bash
 npm install